 I’m not being rhetorical here.
-I need help, people.
+I need help.
 What do you get the man who has every gadget, device, musical instrument, CD, DVD, wine accessory, wine, article of clothing, and even neon-colored sneakers?
 This happens every December, the time of year I’m handed one of my biggest life tasks…

 I must buy a Christmas present for my husband Randy.
 I can sense the raised eyebrows of more creative and resourceful women.
-But you must understand, ladies.
+But you must understand.
 Buying Randy a Christmas gift is really, really hard for these six reasons…

 Of course this has also come in handy over the years.
 I quickly learned Randy’s the one to go to for buying our sons’ Christmas gifts.
 From tricycles and Pokeman cards when the kids were little, to guitar amps in modern times, this Dad knew what he was doing.
 And I was happy to let him do it.

 Me?
-I don’t like shopping, even online.
+I don’t like shopping.
 I get frustrated.
 If I don’t find the perfect item in ten minutes, I walk away.

-Fourth, what I like to buy him he’s meh about – I’ve given Randy tickets to Broadway shows and gift certificates to Manhattan restaurants.
+What I like to buy him, he’s meh about – I’ve given Randy tickets to Broadway shows and gift certificates to Manhattan restaurants.
 What could go wrong?
-Yet I never understood his polite but restrained response.
+Yet I never understood his polite, but restrained response.
 Then he explained it.
 Manhattan means work to him.
+Manhattan is crowded trains.
 Manhattan is hurrying in the rain and not finding a cab.
-Manhattan is crowded trains.
-Manhattan is loud, sprawled out and expensive.
+Manhattan is loud, sprawled out, and expensive.
 I finally got that.
 And it made sense, but its one more category to cross off my list.

-Fifth, the stuff he does likes, I don’t understand.
-Randy could always use another doohickey for his P.A. system in the basement.
-I know he welcomes electronic gizmos for his bass and musical stuff.
+The stuff he does likes, I don’t understand.
+Randy could always use another doohickey for his P.A. system in the basement or one of those electronic gizmos for his bass.
 But I might as well be assigned purchasing medical equipment for an operating room.
-It’s not my bag, baby.
+It’s not my bag.
 And on the few occasions I’ve tried to get him a techie gift he already had it… in a better version.

 However, that doesn’t mean I give up.
 I’ve just learned where to channel my holiday energies.

-If I can’t find the perfect gift for my husband, I do the next best thing.
-I give him a nice Christmas.
-He has a cheerful, decorated home.
+If I can’t find the perfect gift for my husband, I do the next best thing… I give him a nice Christmas.
+We have a cheerful, decorated home.
 We have good food in the fridge and family around the table.
-We have a pretty Christmas tree and Poinsettas and stockings hung over the fireplace.
+We have a pretty Christmas tree and poinsettas and stockings hung over the fireplace.

-If I can’t be as good in the gift-giving department, then I decided I’ll be good in the Christmas-making department.
+I’ve decided if I can’t be good in the gift-giving department, then I’ll be good in the Christmas-making department.
 And that is the one area I excel over him.

 Who’s better at Christmas buying in your house?
-I’d love to hear and comments are always welcome.
+Comments are always welcome.
 If you like what you read, just give a share!
-Thank you.
+Thank you!